Simple-Automation-Testing/awb/readme.md

    * config example, optional, this example config is default config */ const defautlOpts = {
-    withStandalone: true, // if true will run selenium standalone server when call start startSelenium(), default true
+    withStandalone: true, // if true will run selenium standalone server when call start startDriver(), default true
-    remote: false, // if remote true startSelenium() will not work, default false
+    remote: false, // if remote true startDriver() will not work, default false
     directConnect: false, // if directConnect true directConnect() will run gecko or chrome driver without selenium standalone server, default false
     browser: 'chrome', // browser what will be runned
     host: 'localhost', // host, default 'localhost' or '127.0.0.1' or '0.0.0.0'